Portuguese is taught at Yale as part of the Department of Spanish and Portuguese.

 Students begin the study of Portuguese with PORT 110, 125, or S112.
 After two years of Portuguese language study, or equivalent, students have sufficient proficiency to take advanced courses in Luso-Brazilian literature and culture.

-Placement All students who have not yet taken Portuguese at Yale are expected to take the departmental placement test, with the exception of students who have no previous knowledge of Portuguese whatsoever.
+All students who have not yet taken Portuguese at Yale are expected to take the departmental placement test, with the exception of students who have no previous knowledge of Portuguese whatsoever.
 The departmental placement test covers reading, writing, speaking, and listening skills.
-The placement test will be given at the beginning of the fall and spring terms; see the departmental Web site for details.
+See the department website for placement test times and details.

 Prerequisite PORT 130 or equivalent

 Number of courses 10 term courses beyond prereq (incl senior essay course)

 Distribution of courses At least five term courses in literatures or cultures of the Portuguese world

 Substitution permitted With DUS permission, up to 4 relevant courses from other depts or from study abroad

 The Department of Spanish and Portuguese provides instruction in the languages, literatures, and cultures of the Hispanic and Luso-Brazilian worlds.
 Courses are devoted to the language and literatures of Spain and Spanish-speaking countries in Latin America, and to the Portuguese language and its literatures and cultures from Portugal, Brazil, Africa, and other Portuguese-speaking areas.
 For information about the major and language placement, please visit the department website.